StarDust0814/learngit/readme.txt

 Git is a version control system.
 Git is free software.
 It's interesting to learn Git.
-Do you want to die?
+Do you want to die？